 Like Americans, Vietnamese drive on the right side of the road.
-Cars, motorcycles, mopeds, and bicycles are popular methods of transportation (see p.
-1 of Technology and Material).
+Cars, motorcycles, mopeds, and bicycles are popular methods of transportation (see Technology and Material).
 Some operators do not adhere to traffic laws, and roads are often chaotic with many unmarked intersections.

-Honking is a common way of signaling to pedestrians and other vehicles.
-Some drivers ignore posted speed limits and traffic signals, habits that result in almost 31 traffic deaths per 100,000 people per year.
-This rate is significantly above regional averages and more than double the US rate of 13.
+Honking is a common way of signaling to pedestrians

+and other vehicles.
+Some drivers ignore posted speed limits and traffic signals, habits that result in almost 18 traffic deaths per 100,000 people in 2021.
+This rate is above regional averages and more than the US rate of 14.